 Gymnasium.-The basement of the college building, a hundred feet long and fifty feet wide, with ceiling seventeen feet high, is used for a gymnasium.
 It contains a lavatory supplied with hot and cold water, four hand-ball courts, ladders, hanging rings, horizontal bar and other apparatus.
 It is large enough to admit of basket ball practice and affords ample facilities for healthful athletic exercise.
-One dollar of each incidental fee is appropriated to athletics and physical training.
+One dollar and a half of each incidental fee is appropriated to athletics and physical training.

-The Library.-The Library contains about seven thousand eight hundred volumes, not counting duplicates, most of it classified on the Dewey system.
-The department of bound periodicals already comprises nine hundred volumes.
-The Neill Collection includes rare works in Puritan and Colonial history and theology, together with examples of fifteenth and sixteenth century printing.
+The Library.-The Library contains about eight thousand five hundred volumes, not counting duplicates, most of it classified on the Dewey system.
+The department of bound periodicals already comprises nearly one thousand volumes.
+The Neill Collection includes rare works in Puritan and Colonial history, and theology, together with examples of fifteenth and sixteenth century printing.